 If you spent most of your career in the corporate workforce, you’re all too familiar with the slow, bureaucratic process of decision-making.
 Even if you have a brilliant idea, it has to go through to the higher-ups, and you’ll probably lose credit on the way.

 Got at it alone, and you’re the first and final decision-maker.
 You can make quick choices that will stimulate growth.
-And since you’re already over 50, you don’t have time to wait around on approval from partners and shareholders.
+Over 50 entrepreneurs don’t have time to wait around on approval from partners and shareholders.

 You have creative control.

 To become a successful entrepreneur, you need to do something you’re passionate about.
 The project is your baby, and you don’t need other partners muddling your vision.
 Following your passion is the best retirement plan because you can spend your golden years doing something you love.